OCA/account-financial-reporting/account_entries_report_hooks/README.rst

 Account Entries Report Hooks
 ============================

-This model extends the functionality of the "Account Entries Report" by overriding the standard query with a new one that will allow other modules to extend more flexibly.
+This module extends the functionality of the "Account Entries Report" by overriding the standard query with a new one that will allow other modules to extend it more flexibly.

 Configuration